Ali Pasha Rizvanbegović: Proclamation

 In 1833, the new vizier of Herzegovina came to Mostar, announcing to the people:

-"Our honest emperor loves me and therefore made me a third near himself.
-He offered me to become a vizier of wherever I wanted, but I did not want to be a vizier of anything but of Herzegovina, separated from the Pashaluk of Bosnia.
+"Our honest sultan loves me and therefore made me a third near himself.
+He offered me to become a vizier wherever I wanted.
+Still, I did not want to be a vizier of anything but of Herzegovina, separated from the Pashaluk of Bosnia.
 These are the counties of Herzegovina: Prijepolje, Pljevlja with Kolašin and Šaranci with Drobnjak, Čajniče, Nevesinje, Nikšić, Ljubinje-Trebinje, Stolac, Počitelj, Blagaj, Mostar, Duvno and half of the county of Konjic which is on this side of Neretva.
 This was given to me, my children and my kin, and I have done this to prevent that some bad pasha rule over Herzegovina.
-I thought that it is better that I, as a native, should rule over Herzegovina, instead of some alien – nobody could be fiend to his own house.
+I thought that it was better that I, as a native, should rule over Herzegovina, instead of some alien; nobody could be fiend to his own house.
 I will judge everybody by justice..."